luishfonseca/lhf.pt/web/content/posts/demystifying-nixos-basic-flake.md

 The `outputs` attribute is a function that takes the `inputs` as an argument and returns a set of well known attributes.
 In this case, we're only interested in the `nixosConfigurations` output attribute, which is a set of available configurations for different hosts.
 We define a single host called `myhost`.
 Please note that the key name might be different from the actual hostname of the machine.

-To construct the `myhost` configuration, we utilize the `nixpkgs.lib.nixosSystem` function provided by the Nixpkgs library.
+To construct the `myhost` configuration, we make use of the `nixpkgs.lib.nixosSystem` function provided by the Nixpkgs library.
 This function takes in various parameters, such as the target system architecture (`system`) and a list of modules (`modules`) that define specific configuration settings.
 In our initial configuration, the modules list is empty, resulting in a default NixOS configuration.

 ## Modules